Highlight (band)

-The group debuted in 2009 with the EP Beast Is the B2ST.
-In 2011, they released their first full-length album, Fiction and Fact, and made their Japanese debut with the single, "Shock".
-As Beast, the group released three Korean full-length albums, nine Korean extended plays, two Japanese full-length albums, and numerous singles.
-The group re-debuted as Highlight in 2017 with the EP Can You Feel It?.
-They have since released three more EPs as Highlight.
+The group debuted in 2009 with the extended play (EP) Beast Is the B2ST.
+In 2011, they released their first studio album, Fiction and Fact, and made their Japanese debut with the single, "Shock".
+As Beast, the group released three Korean studio albums, nine Korean extended plays, two Japanese studio albums, and numerous singles.
+The group re-debuted as Highlight in 2017 with the extended play (EP) Can You Feel It?.

 Beast initially received attention for the lack of industry success previously experienced by its members, with media outlets referring to them as a "recycled group".
 However, the group has achieved significant commercial success and critical accolades and is one of the most awarded groups of all time at the Golden Disc Awards, the Seoul Music Awards, and the Melon Music Awards.

 History

 2009: Pre-debut documentary and Beast Is the B2ST

 In August 2009, Cube Entertainment publicly introduced its new boy group B2ST (an abbreviation for "Boys To Search for Top") on the TV documentary series MTV B2ST.
-The group consisted of Yoon Doo-joon, who previously competed on another series to be member of 2PM or 2AM; Jang Hyun-seung, who had competed on a series to be a member of Big Bang; Lee Gi-kwang, who previously debuted as a solo artist under the name AJ; Yang Yo-seob; Yong Jun-hyung; and Son Dong-woon.
+The group consisted of Yoon Doo-joon, who previously competed on another series to be member of 2PM or 2AM; Jang Hyun-seung, who had competed on a series to be a member of BigBang; Lee Gi-kwang, who previously debuted as a solo artist under the name AJ; Yang Yo-seob; Yong Jun-hyung; and Son Dong-woon.

-After changing their name from B2ST to Beast, the group debuted on October 15, 2009 with the extended play Beast Is the B2ST.
+After changing their name from B2ST to Beast, the group debuted on October 15, 2009, with the extended play Beast Is the B2ST.
 They began promotions that day for the album and its lead single, "Bad Girl", by holding a live showcase and performing on KBS Music Bank.
 The EP sold over 10,000 copes in its first week of release and went on to sell 40,000 copies by early 2010, an unusual feat for a Korean rookie group at the time.

 In December, Beast won the Rookie of the Month award from South Korea's Ministry of Culture, Sports and Tourism.
 The group's second single, "Mystery", garnered them an award for Rookie of the Month at the Cyworld Digital Music Awards that December.
 Beast also won Best New Artist at the 19th Seoul Music Awards in February 2010.